Roseburg Shamrocks

 The Roseburg Shamrocks were a minor league baseball team based in Roseburg, Oregon.
-In 1904, the Shamrocks played as members of the Class D level Oregon State League before disbanding during the season.
+In 1904, the Shamrocks briefly played as members of the Class D level Oregon State League before disbanding during the season.

 History

 Roseburg, Oregon hosted early semi-professional baseball clubs, with the first Roseburg baseball team forming in 1867.

-The 1904 Roseburg Shamrocks began minor league baseball play in Roseburg, Oregon.
-The Shamrocks became charter members of the Class D level Oregon State League.
+The 1904 Roseburg Shamrocks began minor league baseball play in Roseburg, Oregon, as the Shamrocks became charter members of the Class D level Oregon State League.
 The four–team league began play on April 8, 1904, in what would be a brief season.
 The Eugene Blues, Salem Raglans and Vancouver Soldiers teams joined Roseburg as charter members to begin the season.
 League salaries were capped at $600.